 Every month from April to October the Lincolnshire Naturalists’ meet somewhere in the county to study and record the wildlife of a particular site or area.
 Often these are important conservation sites – Nature Reserves or Sites of Special Scientific Interest – or locations where there is normally no public access.
+Since 1895, over 800 field meetings have been held across the county, and further afield.

 These are social, as well as scientific, meetings, usually involving a picnic lunch or visit to a nearby hostelry!
 The results of the meetings are written up in the Transactions of the Lincolnshire Naturalists’ Union, ‘The Lincolnshire Naturalist’.